 My name is Hank and I came to Orange County Bird of Prey Center as a fledgling in 2010 with a fractured right leg from the Tejon Ranch area.
 I have recuperated, but I cannot be released back into the wild.
 Therefore, I have become one of the Center's beloved education ambassadors.

 Red-tailed Hawks are the most common and widespread raptor in North America.
 Males are 80% the size of females, despite our matching plumage.
 Immature Red-tailed Hawks do not have a red tail.
 We are usually soaring in the sky, scouring for our prey: small mammals, rodents, reptiles, amphibians and insects.
 Our brood size is 2-3.

 Although we are raptors, we still have to watch out for our natural predators, including Great Horned Owls, Eagles, Peregrine Falcons, and dogs!

 I love to go out to visit the public.
 Here's my perspective on how those days go.
 Hank's Story

 American Kestrel - Quest

-As the smallest North America raptor, we show color sexual dimorphism, which is the differences between males and females.
+As the smallest North American raptor, we show sexual dimorphism, in which males tend to have more colorful plumage than females.
 I have beautiful brown wings, a “dashed” chest, and a barred brown tail.
 Males of my species have blue-grey wings, a spotted chest, and a reddish tail with a white tip.

-Although it isn’t as cool as killing a juicy plump mouse, I eat a lot of insects along with small rodents and reptiles.
+Although it isn’t as cool as killing a juicy plump mouse, I eat many insects along with small rodents and reptiles.
 It’s funny to watch my kind chase grasshoppers!

 We can most often be found perched near or flying over big open fields.
-A lot of people don't recognize us as raptors since we are about the same size as a dove.
-In fact, along with dove, we have to keep our eyes out for bigger predators like Red-Tailed Hawks and Cooper's Hawks and even snakes!
+A lot of people don't recognize us as raptors because we are about the same size as doves.
+In fact, like doves, we have to keep our eyes peeled for larger predators like Red-Tailed Hawks, Cooper's Hawks, and even snakes!

 Western Screech-owl - Gus